MyVerifiedID/register_with_myverifiedid_demo/README.md

 # Myverifiedid
-   This gem provides login with MYVERIFIEDID.
+   This demo code provides register with or login with MYVERIFIEDID.
-   Following are the details to configure this gem with rails application.
    Feel free to contact us support@myverifiedid.com for any configuration related issues.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'omniauth-oauth2'

-    gem 'myverifiedid', :git => "git@github.com:didiergrossemy/myverifiedid-oauth2.git"

-And then execute:
+  Execute:

-    $ bundle
+    $ bundle install

+  and

+    $ rails server

 ## Usage
-Step1 : Create one initializer

-  config/initializers/omniauth.rb

-  Rails.application.config.middleware.use OmniAuth::Builder do
-    provider "myverifiedid" , ENV["OAUTH_ID"], ENV["OAUTH_SECRET"], :scope => "email"
-  end
+Step1 : Update the api details in the file

+  config/application.yml

+  OAUTH_ID: "oauth id details"
+  OAUTH_SECRET: "oauth secret details"

   To get OAUTH_ID AND OAUTH_SECRET environment variables, please contact to support@myverifiedid.com provide following details: website url: and your contact details or open this https://myverifiedid.com/contacts snad send your request.

-Step2: Add routes

-  In your config/routes.rb

-  match '/auth/:provider/callback' => 'session#create'
-    match 'auth/failure', to: redirect('/')

-Step3: Add a link to login

-  <%= link_to "Login with MYVERIFIEDID", "/auth/myverifiedid" %>

 ## Contributing